 - Define "normative ethics" and explain its relation to applied ethics and meta-ethics.
-How is morality distinct from how people actually behave, customs and beliefs about morality, the law, and rationality? - 2.
+How is morality distinct from how people actually behave, from customs and other beliefs about morality, from the law, and even from rationality? - 2.
 How can one go about defending a theory in normative ethics?
-Kagan discusses roughly four (4) ways in which one might do this.
-What are they and how does each help to justify or warrant the acceptance of a particular moral theory? - 3.
-What is a "normative factor"?
+What are the four different ways that Kagan discusses and how does each of them help justify or warrant the acceptance of a particular moral theory? - 3.
+What is meant by a "normative factor"?
 Give some examples and then explain the relationship between normative factors and the overall moral status of an action. - 4.
-What is a "foundational theory" in normative ethics and what are its primary functions?
+What is a "foundational theory" in normative ethics and what are its three primary functions?